thecodearcher/todo-application-with--twilio-sync/readme.md

 ### Creating Routes

-At this point, we have successfully built a basic CRUD API for our todo application.
+At this point, we have successfully built a basic CRUD API for our to-do application.
 Now let’s create the routes for our API.

-Usually, when building a Laravel application we would place our application routes in the `routes/web.php`  file which will allow us access our application by `http://todo-app.test/todo` and also routes in this file are assigned the `web` middleware group, which provides features like session state and CSRF protection.
-But since we are building an API, we would have to place our routes in the `routes/api.php`  file which will prefix all our routes with `/api`  and also assigns  the `api` middleware group, which provides features like throttling and bindings and also allows our routes to be stateless.
+Usually, when building a Laravel application, we would place our application routes in the `routes/web.php`  file.
+This would allow us to access our application at `http://todo-app.test/todo` and provide features like session state and CSRF protection through the `web` [middleware group](https://laravel.com/docs/5.8/middleware).
+However, since we are building an API, Laravel has a more well suited locattion for these routes, `routes/api.php`.
+Placing our routes here will prefix them with `/api` and assign the `api` middleware group.
+The api  middleware provides features like throttling and bindings, and also allows our routes to be stateless.
 Open up `routes/api.php` and make the following changes:

     <?php
     use Illuminate\Http\Request;